choyiny/cscc09.com/src/content/coursework/project-proposal.md

 The project allows you to demonstrate that you have mastered full-stack development concepts learned from this course.
 As a team of 2-3, you will create a publicly available web application.

+## Create the repository

+Click here to create or join a team: https://classroom.github.com/a/4CPWkaTc

+One team member should create the team, others should join the team.

 ## Required Elements

 > Projects must fulfill the following minimum requirements:

-- The application must use a modern frontend framework such as Angular, Vue3+, or NextJS
+- The application must use a modern frontend framework such as Angular, or Vue 3

   - You are not allowed to create a Barebones React application ([why?](https://react.dev/learn/start-a-new-react-project))
   - Mobile app frameworks such as Expo / NativeScript is not allowed